cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 select the same service endpoint for a given service with session affinity configured.
 To disable the feature, set ``config.sessionAffinity=false``.

-kube-proxy replacement health check server
+kube-proxy Replacement Health Check server
 ******************************************
 To enable health check server for the kube-proxy replacement, the ``kubeProxyReplacementHealthzBindAddr`` option has to be set (disabled by